TTNO1/ConfigValidation4j/README.md

 ## Overview
 A Java library for easily validating configurations before the configuration data is needed.<br><br>
 Instead of getting a value from a configuration when you need it and supplying a default value if it is invalid or missing, this library allows you to validate the entire configuration at initialization and stop if it is invalid.
-It supports basic type checking for all Java primitives, lists, and configuration subsections (maps) as well as validating more advanced "filters" that can be written by you or selected from a provided set of common filters.
+This library enables basic type checking for all Java primitives, lists, and configuration subsections (maps) as well as validating more advanced "filters" that can be written by you or selected from a provided set of common filters.
 Filters also allow you to convert the configuration data into a new type, such as from a String to a URI, to make life easier when you need to access the data later.
 #### Maven Snippet
 ```xml
 <dependency>